amaranth-lang/amaranth/docs/lang.rst

 Constants
 =========

-The simplest nMigen value is a *constant*, representing a fixed number, and introduced using ``Const(...)`` or its short alias ``C(...)``:
+The simplest Amaranth value is a *constant*, representing a fixed number, and introduced using ``Const(...)`` or its short alias ``C(...)``:

 .. doctest::

    >>> ten = Const(10)
    >>> minus_two = C(-2)

 The code above does not specify any shape for the constants.
-If the shape is omitted, nMigen uses unsigned shape for positive numbers and signed shape for negative numbers, with the width inferred from the smallest amount of bits necessary to represent the number.
+If the shape is omitted, Amaranth uses unsigned shape for positive numbers and signed shape for negative numbers, with the width inferred from the smallest amount of bits necessary to represent the number.
 As a special case, in order to get the same inferred shape for ``True`` and ``False``, ``0`` is considered to be 1-bit unsigned.

 .. doctest::